mlsquare/mlsquare/docs/issues.rst

 __ https://github.com/mlsquare/mlsquare
 __ https://github.com/mlsquare/mlsquare/issues/new

-2. Include a short title
+2. Include a short title.

-3. Include the error generate
+3. Include the error generated.

 4. Include the steps to reproduce it.